TechieDrixx/the-FirstLore/README.md

 You don't see them often.
 That's the point.
 If an Altan is there, the project is bigger than anyone wants to admit.
 Bigger than safe.

-The staff have a saying, half-joke, half-warning: "*Where an Altan walks, the ledger will bleed*."
+The staff have a saying, half-joke, half-warning: "Where an Altan walks, the ledger will bleed."
 And everyone laughs when they say it, but nobody's really laughing.

 In KavTech, The Lopati build.
 That's what they do, that's what they live for.
 Engineers, stone-setters, welders of steel and hull alike.
-They've got a knack for stress dispersal \\- how to bend a load so the whole structure doesn't crack \- and that makes them priceless when a Behemoth groans or an asteroid bastion needs shoring up.
+They've got a knack for stress dispersal \- how to bend a load so the whole structure doesn't crack \- and that makes them priceless when a Behemoth groans or an asteroid bastion needs shoring up.
 Pragmatic people, through and through.

 They don't care much for KavTech's messy ethics, but they grit their teeth and work anyway, because the tools are good and the work matters.
 Half the clever tricks in the joint hull designs?
 Lopati hands were in them, even if no one outside the corporation will ever know.